catdad/electron-background/README.md

 # electron-background

-Launch an electrion application from the command line as a detached application.
+Launch an [Electron](https://www.npmjs.com/package/electron) application from the command line as a detached application.
 The command line will return immediately, and the application will not attach to your active terminal.

 ## CLI